South Presbyterian Church: Wilde House

 The Wilde House dates to 1870.
 It is a six-by-three-bay two-story granite structure with brick window trim and a convex mansard roof.
 The second-story windows are also paired, separated by wood colonettes with stylized capitals.
 Polygonal bays flank the entrance and a stone course separates the two main stories.
 A wood front porch has chamfered posts and carved balusters.

 Its interior has been modified for its present use as a day care center, but still retains original woodwork such as the banister on the stairway.
 The hearth of one of the fireplaces still has its original tiling.

 Manse

-The manse, probably built in 1869, is likewise a granite building with a mansard roof, in its case a bracketed one topped by red slate.
+The manse, designed and built in 1869 by architect George E. Harney, is likewise a granite building with a hipped roof, in its case a bracketed one topped by slate.
 It is two stories high and three bays square.
 The roof dormers have bargeboards with Gothic Revival detailing, as does the wooden porch in the rear.
 There is a one-story two-bay extension on the north side with a flat bracketed roof.

 Some of its fenestration also uses Gothic Revival detailing.
 A front bay window is surrounded with decorative wood carving, and in the rear there is a lancet window in the middle of the second story.